inblockio/aqua-docs/content/en/docs/protocol/aqua-identity-protocol.md

 and known to certificate revocation.
 The Claim Registry acts like a global Claim Revocation List (CRL)[^5].

-E.g. a drivers license can be revoked by a Trust Authority and later be re-instantiated after the 'Punishment for driving too fast' is over.
+E.g. a driver's license can be revoked by a Trust Authority and later be re-instantiated after the 'Punishment for driving too fast' is over.
 Identity claims are either valid or invalid.
 The Claim Registry is managing who can revoke / re-instantiate a registered claim.